tilburgsciencehub/website/content/contributors/fernandoiscar.md

 ---
 name: "Fernando Iscar"
 description_short: "Engaging at Tilburg Science Hub is a true win-win: While deepening my Data Science background, I'm also paving the way for the community's enrichment."
-description_long: "I've always been deeply passionate about statistics, predictions, and the art of data visualization.
-This guided me to explore the fields of machine learning and deep learning, establishing a robust background in data science.
-My ambition for knowledge drew me to Tilburg Science Hub, where I further refined my expertise with research in cloud computing and reproducible environments, making these skills also available for the broader open science community."
+description_long: "I've always been interested in the potential of data analysis to sharpen business strategy.
+This guided me to explore the fields of data analytics and machine learning, establishing a solid foundation in data science.
+At Tilburg Science Hub, I get the chance to further refine my knowledge with research in cloud computing and reproducible environments, making these skills also available for the broader open science community."
 skills:
   - Python
   - R